cap-js/docs/java/development/index.md

     ::: tip
     Many runtime hints for reflection, JDK proxy usage, and resources are contributed automatically to the Native Image build.
     This includes
-    - Required reflection for event handler classes defined in application code
+    - Required reflection for event handler classes defined in application code.
     - JDK proxies for interfaces generated from the application's CDS model by the CDS Maven Plugin.
     :::

-3. Spring Boot defines and fixes all bean definitions of your application already at build time.
+3. Spring Boot automatically defines and fixes all bean definitions of your application at build time.
 If you have bean definitions that are created based on conditions on externalized configuration or profiles, you need to supply these triggers to the Native Image build.
-The Spring Boot Maven Plugin allows you to [configure the Spring profiles](https://docs.spring.io/spring-boot/docs/current/reference/html/howto.html#howto.aot.conditions) that are used during the Native Image build.

 CAP Java also creates various bean definitions based on service bindings.
 Therefore, you need to provide the metadata of expected service bindings at runtime already during build time.
 This is similar to the information you define in deployment descriptors (for example `mta.yaml` or Helm charts).
+This information is also required to be supplied to the Native Image build.

-You can provide this information in a `native-build-env.json`, which you can configure together with the Spring profile in the `srv/pom.xml`:
+The Spring Boot Maven Plugin allows you to [configure the Spring profiles](https://docs.spring.io/spring-boot/docs/current/reference/html/howto.html#howto.aot.conditions) that are used during the Native Image build.
+You can supply information to the Native Image Build in a `native-build-env.json`, which you can configure together with the Spring profile.
+For example you can provide information to the Native image build in the `native-build-env.json` which you can configure together with the spring profile in the `srv/pom.xml`:

     ::: code-group
     ```json [native-build-env.json]